Glossary

 Definition

 Embedding Similarity is the mechanism by which the Psychographic Layer measures audience-product fit.
-Content and audience vectors are aligned in high-dimensional space (48 dimensions in the DNA layer).
+Content and audience vectors are aligned in high-dimensional space (in the DNA layer).
 Fit is not a category label - it is a computable distance and direction in vector space.
 Multi-modal embeddings fuse language, visual, and behavioral signals into a unified representation.
 The result is a precise alignment score that goes beyond keyword matching to capture deep semantic resonance between what a creator's audience cares about and what your product offers.

 Why It Matters